Harvard, AB magna cum laude, 1969-72. University of Pennsylvania, MD, 1972-76.

 British Heart Foundation Simon Marks Chair of Regenerative Cardiology.
 Director, British Heart Foundation Centre of Research Excellence.

 Imperial College London

-To know something exciting, before anybody else, and get to tell people about it!
+Favourite thing to do in my job To know something exciting, before anybody else, and get to tell people about it!

 I grew up in the US, was educated at Harvard, Penn, and Duke, then trained at the National Institutes of Health in the lab of Nobel Laureate Marshall Nirenberg, the man who solved the “genetic code.”
 I was recruited to Houston, Texas, as part of a pioneering program on molecular biology of the heart, and was fortunate to become an early leader in this very new field.
 Eight years ago I moved to Imperial College London, where I head the British Heart Foundation Centre of Research Excellence, and have the opportunity to collaborate with Europe’s best engineers, chemists, and mathematicians, bringing their knowledge and experience to disorders of the heart.